-In order, though, to reach that result I should drawn resources, mindsets and approaches from a long educational process and couple them with various and diversified working experience in many fields (*including, sometimes, many experiences not related at all to IT, consulting and project management! *).
+In order, though, to reach that result I should get resources, mindsets, and approaches from a long educational process and couple them with various and diversified working experience in many fields (including, sometimes, many experiences not related at all to IT, consulting and project management!)

 Simplicity and clarity become a standard in my mindset.
-But this result came after long hours of writing and erasing data, testing, verifyings, outputs, products, and amounts in order to come up with a single sheet of paper, summarized requirements, accountability, timetable and budget.
+But this result came after long hours of writing and erasing data, testing, verifying, outputs, products, and amounts in order to come up with a single sheet of paper, summarized requirements, accountability, timetable, and budget.

 After this first project, I become in the habit (bias if you like it) to try to write about everything I wanted to achieve either at a personal or at a professional level. and this discipline came very handily later on in my career!

-A startup venture is not always easy and does not, usually evolved in a linear manner!it is rather a chaotic and erratic prices with many inputs and hidden variables, called for constant attention!
+A startup venture is not always easy and does not, usually evolved in a linear manner!
+It is rather a chaotic and erratic price with many inputs and hidden variables, called for constant attention!
 There are though underlying disciplines you should follow and practice in order to have a chance for success!

-In every new venture either is a startup, a business development process, a sales, a presale operation, a marketing process, or anything else you need to focus yourself on developing or find effective substitutes (delegation) in 3 main disciplines: writing, growth hacking and learning!
+In every new venture either is a startup, a business development process, a sales, a pre-sale operation, a marketing process, or anything else you need to focus yourself on developing or find effective substitutes (delegation) in 3 main disciplines: writing, growth hackin, and learning!